jongpie/sf-dotenv-cli-plugin/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the Apache 2.0 License.
+By contributing to this project, you agree that your contributions will be licensed under the MIT License.

 Thank you for contributing! 🎉